-Investment Committee was established on February 28, 1994 being three members.
+Investment Committee was established on February 28, 1994 being four members.
 The Investment Committee is responsible for recommending an investment policy and for providing advice on all investment matters to management.
 The current members are:

 Name Position 1.
-Mr. Chandran Ratanaswami Director of Investment Committee 2.
-Mr. Surachai Sirivallop Director of Investment Committee 3.
+Mr. Chandran Ratnaswami Chairman of Investment Committee 2.
+Mr. Chai Sophonpanich Director of Investment Committee 3.
+Mr. Surachai Sirivallop Director of Investment Committee 4.
 Mr. Oran Vongsuraphichet Director of Investment Committee